burakayy7/blog/_posts/2021-09-18-OpenCV-ROI-Update.md

     frame=cv2.cvtColor(frame,cv2.COLOR_GRAY2BGR)
     frame[int(boxCR-snipH/2):int(boxCR+snipH/2),int(boxCC-snipW/2):int(boxCC+snipW/2)]=frameROI
 ```
-That last part actually puts the ROI back into the original frame; again, Highly reccommend that you run this yourself to see it in action!!
+That last part actually puts the ROI back into the original frame; again, Highly recommend that you run this yourself to see it in action!!

 That's it!
 Thanks!!